WSUCptSCapstone-F23-S24/inst-aiassistedassignmentcompletion/Sprint_report_4.md

 ## Retrospective Summary
 ### AI Team
 Here's what went well:
-  * Homework 2 Completion
-  * Homework 3 Completion
-  * Homework 4 Completion
-  * Homework 5 Completion
+  * Completion of frontend UI

 Here's what we'd like to improve:
-   * Proficiency in understanding ChatGPT's updated limitations
+   * Our understanding of submitting queries to the database using the frontend we created with QT designer

 Here are changes we plan to implement in the next sprint:
-   * We will begin our new web development course
-   * We will switch to the Non-AI team
+   * We want to start working on the Python middleware
+   * Wa want to start working on developing the database

 ### Non-AI Team
 Here's what went well:
   * Homework 3